-Important: Do not make this adjustment for costs for which the corporation elected the optional 10-year writeoff under section 59(e) for the regular tax.
+Note: This adjustment applies only to costs for which the corporation did not elect the optional 10-year write-off under section 59(e) for the regular tax.

-For the AMT, the regular tax deductions under sections 616(a) and 617(a) for costs paid or incurred after 1986 are not allowed.
+For the AMT, the regular tax deductions under sections 616(a) and 617(a) are not allowed.
 Instead, capitalize these costs and amortize them ratably over a 10-year period beginning with the tax year in which the corporation paid or incurred them.
 The 10-year amortization applies to 100% of the mining development and exploration costs paid or incurred during the tax year.
-Do not reduce the corporation's AMT basis by the

-30% section 291 adjustment that applied for the regular tax.
+Do not reduce the corporation's AMT basis by the 30% section 291 adjustment that applied for the regular tax.